Nutrition, Fascia / Joint Health & Well-being

-Over the past several years, it has become increasingly clear to me that inflammation in the human body significantly affects the quality of fascial tissue.
-At the Fifth International Fascia Research Congress, held this past November 2018 in Berlin, this theme was present in many of the speaker’s presentations.
+Over the past several years, it has become increasingly clear to me that chronic inflammation in the human body significantly affects the quality of fascial tissue and joint health.
+At the Fifth International Fascia Research Congress (2018 Berlin, DE) this theme was present in many of the speaker’s presentations.
 Prolonged inflammatory response is not healthy unless in direct and short-term response to injury.

 Inflammation is a vital part of the immune system’s response to injury and infection.
 It is the body’s way of signaling the immune system to heal and repair damaged tissue, as well as defend itself against foreign invaders, such as viruses and bacteria.
 Without inflammation as a physiological response, wounds would fester, and infections could become deadly.
 However, if the inflammatory process goes on for too long or if the inflammatory response occurs in places where it is not needed, it can become problematic.
 Chronic inflammation has been linked to certain diseases such as heart disease or stroke, and may also lead to autoimmune disorders, such as rheumatoid arthritis and lupus.
 (LiveScience.com)

-More and more people seem to be suffering from chronic inflammation-related symptoms.
-My personal observation is that it is closely related to nutrition, surprisingly often in people that take great care with what they eat.
-While this link to diet was generally agreed to by the speakers at the Fascia Congress, the scientific research establishing clear cause-and-effect is not yet definitive; although evidence increasingly supports a strong link between nutrition and chronic inflammation.
+Increasingly, people seem to be suffering from chronic inflammation-related symptoms.
+Several years of observation in my practice has convinced me that chronic inflammation is closely related to nutrition surprisingly, often in people that take great care with what they eat.
+While this link to diet was commonly agreed to by the speakers at the Fifth Fascia Congress, the scientific research establishing a clear cause-and-effect is not yet definitive.
+However, evidence increasingly supports a strong link between nutrition and chronic inflammation.

 “The End of Alzheimer’s: The first program to prevent and reverse cognitive decline.”